secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

     * Your strengths in your job responsibilities are [Insert strengths with supporting examples]
     * Your opportunities in your job responsibilities are [Insert opportunities with supporting examples]

-* I rated your performance against values and remote working (add management/leadership competencies if applicable) competencies as ***[Insert Performance Factor]***.
+* I assessed your performance against values and remote working (add management/leadership competencies if applicable) competencies as ***[Insert Performance Factor]***.
     * Your strengths in aligned competencies are [Insert strengths with supporting examples]
     * Your opportunities in aligned competencies are [Insert opportunities with supporting examples]

-So therefore your overall performance is ***[Insert Performance Factor]***.
-Thank you for your hard work and I look forward to continuing to work with you!
-What questions do you have?  ***[Allow team member to ask questions and respond]*** Let’s schedule a time to talk more about what you want to do in the future and create a career development plan together.
+Your overall performance is ***[Insert Performance Factor]***.
+I'd like to thank you for your hard work, and I look forward to continuing to work together!
+Do you you have any questions? ***[Allow team member to ask questions and respond]***
+As a next step, let's schedule some time to talk more about what you want to do in the future and create a career development plan together.

 ### Performance / Potential Communication FAQs:
 * **Q:** “Can my performance factor be changed?”